-With respect to five of these participating mortgage revenue bonds that have defaulted, but were not refunded, we have not received any updated opinions of counsel with respect to the issue of whether the underlying mortgage revenue bonds should be treated as equity.
-The original opinions issued with respect to certain of these mortgage revenue bonds indicated that the mortgage revenue bonds were, more likely than not, indebtedness, but included a qualification that no opinion was expressed with respect to the characterization of the mortgage revenue bonds as indebtedness or equity under circumstances of a default.
+The original opinions issued with respect to certain of these tax-exempt mortgage revenue bonds indicated that the tax-exempt mortgage revenue bonds were, more likely than not, indebtedness, but included a qualification that no opinion was expressed with respect to the characterization of the tax-exempt mortgage revenue bonds as indebtedness or equity under circumstances of a default.
+With respect to three of these tax-exempt mortgage revenue bonds that have defaulted, but were not refunded, we have not received any updated opinions of counsel with respect to the issue of whether the underlying tax-exempt mortgage revenue bonds should be treated as equity.
+With respect to one of these participating tax-exempt mortgage revenue bonds that has defaulted, but was not refunded, we have received an updated opinion of counsel that the bond will be treated as debt.
 Unlike a ruling from the Internal Revenue Service, however, an opinion of counsel has no binding effect or official status of any kind, and no assurances can be given that the conclusions reached in such opinion will not be contested by the Internal Revenue Service or, if contested, will be sustained by a court.
 We will use commercially reasonable efforts to contest any adverse determination by the Internal Revenue Service on this issue.
 We will incur additional expenses if we contest any adverse determination.

-A number of opinions rendered at the time of the issuance of some of our investments, which were originally acquired by MuniMae's predecessor, were rendered by Piper Marbury Rudnick & Wolfe LLP, counsel for the underwriters in this offering.
-Piper Marbury Rudnick & Wolfe LLP was then acting as counsel for our predecessor.
-Except as described in the preceding sentence, none of the opinions described in the preceding paragraph were rendered by our counsel or Piper Marbury Rudnick & Wolfe LLP, and neither has passed on or assumes any responsibility for the opinions of other counsel on this issue.
-Moreover, neither our counsel nor Piper Marbury Rudnick & Wolfe LLP has made any independent determination as to whether any events or circumstances have occurred or intervened since the original issuance of the "indebtedness" opinions that would adversely affect such opinions, including the defaults described above.
+A number of opinions rendered at the time of the issuance of some of our investments, which were originally acquired by MuniMae's predecessor, were rendered by a predecessor of Piper Marbury Rudnick & Wolfe LLP, counsel for the underwriters in this offering.
+Piper Marbury Rudnick & Wolfe LLP's predecessor was then acting as counsel for MuniMae's predecessor.
+Except as described in the preceding sentence, none of the opinions described in the preceding paragraph, were rendered by Clifford Chance Rogers & Wells LLP or Piper Marbury Rudnick & Wolfe LLP, and neither has passed on or assumes any responsibility for the opinions of other counsel on this issue.
+Moreover, neither Clifford Chance Rogers & Wells LLP nor Piper Marbury Rudnick & Wolfe LLP has made any independent determination as to whether any events or circumstances have occurred or intervened since the original issuance of the "indebtedness"

+opinions that would adversely affect such opinions, including the defaults described above.

 Investment in New Assets.
-MuniMae has been making additional investments in mortgage revenue bonds and related assets and entering into hedging transactions, such as interest rate swaps.
+MuniMae has been making additional investments in tax-exempt mortgage revenue bonds and related assets and entering into hedging transactions, such as interest rate swaps.
 These investments may produce income that is subject to federal income tax, and that may not be qualifying income for purposes of the publicly traded partnership rules.
-In addition, MuniMae's investments may include investments in mortgage revenue bonds that need to be restructured and remarketed.
-MuniMae could recognize taxable income, gain or loss, upon any such restructuring and remarketing of the mortgage revenue bonds even though such restructuring does not result in any cash proceeds to MuniMae.
-In addition, various conditions would have to be met to insure that the restructuring and remarketing of mortgage revenue bonds would not cause the loss of the tax-exempt status of interest on such bonds.
-Any taxable income produced by other assets or taxable income or gain recognized upon the restructuring and remarketing of new investments in mortgage revenue bonds will be allocated solely to holders of common shares and not to holders of either preferred shares or preferred capital distribution shares.
+In addition, MuniMae's investments may include investments in tax-exempt mortgage revenue bonds that need to be restructured and remarketed.
+MuniMae could recognize taxable income, gain or loss, upon any such restructuring and remarketing of the tax-exempt bonds even though such restructuring does not result in any cash proceeds to MuniMae.
+In addition, various conditions would have to be met to insure that the restructuring and remarketing of tax-exempt bonds would not cause the loss of the tax-exempt status of interest on such bonds.